dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 Features :

 - full JSR 223 support (use in files, in GUI, transformations, inline rule action, etc...)
-- auto injection of openHAB variable/preset for simplicity
+- auto-injection of openHAB variable/preset for simplicity
 - library support for sharing code (.jar and .java)
-- rule annotations available in the helper library for creating rules the easiest way
+- rule annotations are available in the helper library for creating rules the easiest way
 - helper library files auto generation for items, things, and actions, with strong typing and ease of use
-- no boilerplate code for simple script: you can do a one liner script, as declaring a class and a method is optional.
+- no boilerplate code for simple scripts: you can do a one-liner script, as declaring a class and a method is optional.
 - optional reuse of instances script to share values between execution occurrences
 - designed to be easily used with your favorite IDE

 It makes heavy use of Eric Obermühlner's Java JSR 223 ScriptEngine [java-scriptengine](https://github.com/eobermuhlner/java-scriptengine), and is partially based on work from other openHAB contributors who created their own JSR 223 java automation bundle (many thanks to them).

-# What you can do ?
+# What can you do?

-All JSR223 openHAB related thing, and surely a bit more, thanks to your scripts sharing the same JVM as openHAB.
+All JSR223 openHAB related things, and surely a bit more, thanks to your scripts sharing the same JVM as openHAB.
 If you just want to see how to use it, see the [Examples](#examples) section.

 # How it works

 You should first take a look at the [official documentation about openHAB JSR223 support](https://www.openhab.org/docs/configuration/jsr223.html).
-That said, keep reading for useful insider informations.
+That said, keep reading for useful insider information.

-## Script location: where can I use Java223 ?
+## Script location: where can I use Java223?

 ### First location option: GUI

-As a full featured JSR223 automation bundle, you can use the GUI to use Java223 scripts, everywhere JSR223 scripts are allowed.
+As a full-featured JSR223 automation bundle, you can use the GUI to use Java223 scripts everywhere JSR223 scripts are allowed.
 Including, but not limited to:

 - Creating `Scripts` or `Transformation` in the so-called GUI sections
 - Inside a `Rule`, as an inline script action in the `Then` or the `Only If` section
 - When linking a channel to an item, as a transformation `Profile` of type `Script Java`
-- Probably more that I'm not aware of
+- Probably others

 ### Second location option: File script

-A JSR223 script file is a script located in your configuration directory, under the `automation/jsr223` sub directory.
+A JSR223 script file is a script located in your configuration directory, under the `automation/jsr223` subdirectory.

-At startup, or each time a file is created (or modified) in this directory, openHAB will handle it to the relevant JSR223 scripting language for **immediate** execution (using the extension as a discriminating value to chose the JSR implementation).
+At startup, or each time a file is created (or modified) in this directory, openHAB will handle it to the relevant JSR223 scripting language for **immediate** execution (using the extension as a discriminating value to choose the JSR implementation).
 So in our case, every `.java` files will be handled by the Java223 automation bundle.

 As a script can create and register rules during its execution (by accessing and using the openHAB automation manager), **this 'file mode' is then especially useful for defining rules**.
 And icing on the cake: when a script that created rules is deleted, the linked rules are also deleted, thanks to the way openHAB registers a rule (same for modification, the associated rules are deleted and recreated).
 See the [rules](#rules) section for more information on how to create a rule.